 ./craft project-config/rebuildon that environment, to ensure that its project config is up-to-date with config settings stored throughout the database.

 return [ '*' => [ 'useProjectConfigFile' => true, ], ];

-config/project.yaml file.
-Any time something changes that is managed by the project config, that file will get updated to match.
+config/project.yaml any time something changes that is managed by the project config.
 And any time Craft detects that

 project.yaml has been updated on its own (e.g. if it was changed in a Git commit that was recently pulled down), any changes in it will be propagated to the local Craft install.